python-rpa-dev/vagrant/README.md

 4. Create sandbox

    * Clone this repository.
-Note: If you have not install git, run this from the command line
+Note: If you have not installed git, run this from the command line

 ```
 winget install git
 ```